Torteous44/DSAproject/README.md

    - Merge Sort's performance remains unaffected by the input's order.

 **Where:**
-- n = number of scores to be sorted.
+- n = Number of scores to be sorted.

 ### **Comparison of Algorithms**